PrayasJ/PrayasJ.github.io/static/media/GSoC - Week 6.f70eeeffbd653081dc38.md

 }
 ```

-This is essentially the definition of the `fill_data` function, each of these functions that are called within it are independent of each other.
+This is essentially the definition of the `fill_data` function, each of these functions that are called within it is independent of each other.

-Each subsequent function uses the data fetched using `fill_raw` and prepares them using these functions.
+Each subsequent function uses the data fetched using `fill_raw` and prepares it using these functions.

-The benefit of this is that during the prediction pipeline we wouldn't have to fetch the dataset each time a prediction is required, this would preprocess the data required before the prediction pipeline is executed.
+The benefit of this is that during the prediction pipeline we wouldn't have to fetch the dataset each time a prediction is required.
+This would preprocess the data required before the prediction pipeline is executed.

 ## Applying Parallel Processing to `fill_data`

-Since these functions are non-uniform in nature, we cannot apply `mclapply` over them.
+Since these functions are non-uniform in nature, we can not apply `mclapply` over them.
 The best case scenario would be to consider using `mcparallel` over them and assign each function to a different forked process.

-In doing so, when the `fill_data` function is called, all 5 of these functions would start *asynchronously* and `mccollect` function would wait for their completion.
+In doing so, when the `fill_data` function is called, all 5 of these functions would start *asynchronously* and the `mccollect` function would wait for their completion.

 Let us look at the implementation I went with,